-In general the Student Amenities and Recreation Unit seeks ways to promote the physical, social and educational development of students through their leisure time activities.
-The Unit provides, for example, a recreational program for students and staff at the Physical Education and Recreation Centre; negotiates with the Public Transport Commission of NSW on student travel concessions and supplies concession forms for bus, rail, ferries and planes; assists students with off-campus housing; and, in consultation with the Sports Association, assists various recognized clubs.
+In general the Student Amenities and Recreation Unit seeks ways to promote the physical, social and educational development of students through their leisure time activities and to provide some services essential to their day-to-day University life.

+The Unit provides, for example, a recreational program for students and staff at the Physical Education and Recreation Centre; negotiates with the Public Transport Commission of NSW on student travel concessions and supplies concession forms for bus, rail, ferries and planes; assists students with offcampus housing; makes bookings for use of sports facilities; and, in consultation with the Sports Association, assists various recognized clubs.

 The Unit is located in Hut B at the foot of Basser Steps.
-The various services may be contacted by phone on the following extensions: Recreation Program 3271; Travel 2617; Accommodation 3260; Sports Association 2673.
+The various services may be contacted by phone on the following extensions: Recreation Program 3271; Travel 2617; Accommodation 3260; Ground Bookings 2235; Sports Association 2673.